hizzle-co/noptin/readme.txt

 - Integration with Gravity Forms - ADDED
 - WP RSS Aggregator appends the RSS title to new post notification excerpts - FIXED
 - Ability to edit the double opt-in confirmation email - ADDED
+- HTML entities in email subjects are not encoded properly - FIXED

 = 1.3.2 - 2020-06-23 =
 - Ability to delete a subscriber after they unsubscribe - ADDED